d3/d3-interpolate/README.md

 ![lab](https://cloud.githubusercontent.com/assets/230541/8027977/07eaea04-0d58-11e5-8f4f-b739eb842549.png)

 Returns a Lab color space interpolator between the two colors *a* and *b*.
-The colors *a* and *b* need not be in Lab; they will be converted to Lab using [lab](#lab).
+The colors *a* and *b* need not be in Lab; they will be converted to Lab using [color.lab](https://github.com/d3/d3-color#lab).
 The return value of the interpolator is a hexadecimal RGB string.

 <a name="hcl" href="#hcl">#</a> <b>hcl</b>(<i>a</i>, <i>b</i>)

 ![hcl](https://cloud.githubusercontent.com/assets/230541/8027978/07f91002-0d58-11e5-92f0-f06899907c6a.png)

 Returns an HCL color space interpolator between the two colors *a* and *b*.
-The colors *a* and *b* need not be in HCL; they will be converted to HCL using [hcl](#hcl).
+The colors *a* and *b* need not be in HCL; they will be converted to HCL using [color.hcl](https://github.com/d3/d3-color#hcl).
 If either color’s hue or chroma is NaN, the opposing color’s channel value is used.
 The shortest path between hues is used.
 The return value of the interpolator is a hexadecimal RGB string.

 <a name="hclLong" href="#hclLong">#</a> <b>hclLong</b>(<i>a</i>, <i>b</i>)